 For this reason, I can’t give you a one-size-fits-all plan for physical fitness.
 You need to tailor your goals with a realistic approach to reaching it.

-If you’re focused on losing weight: Focus on cardio and related exercises (but still weight-lift occasionally!) and include a calorie-focused diet.
-This way you will maximize your ability to lose calories with cardio, because you’ll be fresh at the start of each workout.
+If your main goal is losing weight, focus on cardio and related exercises (but still weight-lift occasionally) and include a calorie-focused diet.
+This way, you will maximize your ability to lose calories with cardio, because you’ll be fresh at the start of each workout.

 With this plan, determine a workout strategy.
 Detail which days you’ll do what and for how long.
-Then attach a nutritional guideline to it that you can stick too.
-Place a high emphasis on this plan, and MAKE SURE YOU STICK TO IT.
+Then attach a nutritional guideline to it that you can stick to.
+Place a high emphasis on this plan and stick to it.
 You can’t reach better endurance/finesse if you don’t put in the dedicated and determined effort to do so.

 While Developing a Routine to Get in Shape